-The AER and AEMO consider the NER should include sufficient flexibility to enable AEMO to develop forecasts at levels lower than transmission connection points.53 The AER submits that this may be required where a distribution network is heavily meshed, for example.54 AEMO considers this is required to account for the changing nature of the electricity market.55
+The AER and AEMO considered the NER should include sufficient flexibility to enable AEMO to develop forecasts at levels lower than transmission connection points.57 The AER submitted that this may be required where a distribution network is heavily meshed, for example.58 AEMO considered this is required to account for the changing nature of the electricity market.59

-The AER considers it important that the NER refers to regional demand forecasts as well as connection point forecasts.
-It notes that the two forecasts are prepared through two distinct forecasting techniques.
-Regional forecasts are developed from the top
+The AER considered it important that the NER refers to regional demand forecasts as well as connection point forecasts.
+It noted that the two forecasts are prepared through

-AEMC consultation paper, 7 May 2015, pp9-10.
+54 AEMC consultation paper, 7 May 2015, pp9-10.